Matsuri: Japanese Festivals - Japan's Festival Calendar

 Shimogamo Jinja, Kyoto

-Dolls are cast adrift on the river that runs through Shimogamo Shrine in the Demachiyanagi district of Kyoto to pray
+Dolls are cast adrift on the river that runs through Shimogamo Shrine in the Demachiyanagi district of Kyoto to pray for children's health.

 Hina Nagashi Matsuri